pyOpenSci/software-peer-review/software-peer-review-guide/editors-guide.md

 Once reviewers have been identified:

 * Tag issue with `3/reviewer(s)-assigned` tag.
-* Add reviewer names and review due date to Editor Comment that you left above in step 2.
+* Add reviewer names and review due date to the Editor Comment that you left above in step 2.
 * Also add the reviewer names to the YAML template at the very top of the issue.

 ```markdown